HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :-------------------------------------------------------------:  :----------:
 ```

-- instruction L1 cache requests have priority over L2 data requests
--
+In contrast to the L1 caches, the L2 cache is physically indexed and physically tagged.
+The L2 cache is also inclusive, which means that a cache line entry in a L1 cache must exist also in the L2 cache.
+A cache flush operation can thus always assume that there is an entry in the L2 as the target block.

 ### Instruction to manage caches

-- PCA instruction manages the cache flush and deletion.
-Insertion is always done in HW.
+While cache flushes and deletions are possible under softwre control, cache insertions are alway done by hardware.
+The PCA instruction manages the cache flush and deletion.

 ### Uncachable Pages

-- short comment why and what ...
+The CPU address range consist of the memory and the IO portion.
+The IO portion is always uncachable.
+Data is accessed directly from the CPU to the physical memory or I/O subsystem hardware.
+Virtual pages that map to a physical memory address are optionally uncachable.
+The TLB maitains a bit that indicates whether data can be brought into the cache or not.

 ### Instruction and Data TLBs

 Computers with virtual addressing simply cannot work without a **translation look-aside buffer** (TLB).
 For each instruction using a virtual address for instruction fetch and data access a translation to the physical memory address needs to be performed.
 The TLB is a kind of cache for translations and comparable to the data caches, separate instruction and data TLBs are the common implementation.

-### Separate instruction and data TLB
+### Separate Instruction and Data TLB

-- essentially like a cache
+TLBs are indxed by a portion of the virtual address.

 - direct mapped model
 - set associative model